ICA Translation Services: ICA Document Translation Requirements for Permanent Residency in Singapore

 How Long Does the Translation Process Take?

-Most certified translation services in Singapore offer turnaround times of 2–5 business days, though urgent requests may be completed sooner.
+Most certified translation services in Singapore offer a turnaround time of 2–5 business days, although urgent requests may be completed within a shorter timeframe.

 What Happens If My Translation Is Rejected?

-If the translation doesn’t meet ICA standards, you’ll need to resubmit, which could delay your application.
-Choosing a reputable service from the outset is the best way to avoid this issue.
+If the translation doesn’t meet ICA standards, you must resubmit, which could delay your application.
+The best way to avoid this issue is to choose a reputable service from the outset.